Search

 –9:30 pm

-Peggy Parsons, Curator of Film at the National Gallery of Art, will deliver remarks before the screening on Booth Luce’s original stage play, its social commentary and its adaptation for film.
+Peggy Parsons, Curator Emerita of Film at the National Gallery of Art, will deliver remarks preceding the screening, providing context on Boothe Luce’s original stage play, its social commentary and its adaptation for film.

 Speaker Biography